 CLAUSE THIRTY-SIX.
 Financial Statements.
-The Board of Directors shall be responsible for the preparation of the financial statements as from the closing of each fiscal year and shall contain all information required by Article 172 (one hundred seventy-two) of the Ley General de Sociedades Mercantiles.
-The financial statements shall be prepared within 3 (three) months from the closing of every fiscal year and they shall be submitted, together with all supporting documentation, to the shareholders, as provided by Article 173 of the Ley General de Sociedades Mercantiles.
+The Board of Directors shall be responsible for the preparation of the financial statements as of the closing of each fiscal year and shall contain all information set forth in Article 172 (one hundred and seventy-two) of the Ley General de Sociedades Mercantiles.
+The financial statements shall be prepared within 3 (three) months from the closing of every fiscal year and shall be submitted along with all supporting documentation, to the shareholders, as provided for in Article 173 of the Ley General de Sociedades Mercantiles.